-Call Me By Your Name was an indie introspective feature with lesser known talent, but it blew up to a point where it became an Oscar winner.
-You compare that to Love, Simon, a film with a similar message, but one that received much less recognition, and you wonder the difference between the industry’s reactions.
+Call Me By Your Name was an indie introspective feature with lesser-known talent, but it blew up to the point where it won an Oscar.
+You compare that to Love, Simon, a film with a similar message, but one that received much less recognition, and you wonder what caused the different reactions.
 According to Box Office Mojo, Love, Simon had a budget of $14 million while Call Me By Your Name had a budget of merely $3.5 million.
 So what did Call Me By Your Name have going for it that Love, Simon didn’t?
 For this, it may have been time.
 The book, Love, Simon came out in 2015, so most likely the movie was made within 3 years, which is the norm for a teen feature.
 For reference, the book The D.U.F.F. was published in 2011 and the movie was released in 2015.
-Pretty standard.
+Pretty standard for that time period.
 Call Me By Your Name was published at the beginning of 2007.
 The screenplay was then optioned in 2007 and thus the film was in the works for almost 10 years before it was released.
 Armie Hammer was reported to have met with the film’s director, Luca Guadagnino, seven years before production started.
-During those 10 years there was a lot of staff rearranging as well as script revision that occurred until the film had the proper co-directors, writers, and finally actors.
+During those 10 years there was a lot of staff rearrangements as well as script revisions that occurred until the film had the proper co-directors, writers, and actors.
 That doesn’t mean Love, Simon didn’t have great people working on it, but if Call Me By Your Name was made in three years instead of 10, it most certainly would not have received an Oscar.

-It could be that we’re having an ‘80s revival where the masses are craving teenage coming-of-age films, but the production time and clichés that worked for John Hughes back then aren’t translating to today’s audiences.
-Before, films with the biggest budgets usually won out, but now consumers are looking for more than the familiar, they want realistic and they want the film creators to care about what their making.
+It could be that we’re having an ‘80s revival where the masses are craving teenage coming-of-age films, but the shortened production time and clichés that worked for John Hughes back then aren’t translating to today’s audiences.
+Before, films with the biggest budgets usually won out, but now consumers are looking for more than the familiar, they want realistic characters and for the film creators to care about what their making.
 In an interview with The Hollywood Reporter, producer Eli Bush said “You had 100 people on the set that would go to the ends of the Earth for Greta,” and that’s reflected in the work.
-It’s time for production companies to see that there is worth in putting in the time and the effort to create something different instead of churning out exhausted storylines and expecting them to do well because you threw money at them.
+It’s time for production companies to see that there is worth in putting in the time and the effort to create something different.